BalticSea-ClimateTraffic/visuals/preciptype.md

 title: Precipitation-Type
 ---

+Average phase of precipitation <br>
-Average Phase of Precipitation during seasons, interactive & static plots.
-For more explanation, see the bottom of the page.
+More information on the bottom of the page.

 ## Interactive Plots